LoginRadius/docs/content/references/sdk/android-sdk/index.md

 init.setSiteName("<your-site-name>");

 ```

+Refer [this document](/tutorial/android/#get-credentials) for getting API Key and Site/ App Name.

 ### Manifest Settings

 After creating a new Android project, follow the installation section of this document.
 Ensure the LoginRadius Android SDK is linked to your new project as a library.
 Next, add the following permissions to the AndroidManifest.xml:

 ```xml